snshari80/snshari80/README.md

 ---

 ## 🚀 About Me
-- 💻 Working as a **Generative AI** Engineer building real-world AI applications
+- 💻 Working as a **Generative AI Engineer** building real-world AI applications
 - 🤖 Focused on production-grade AI systems, scalability, and performance
-- ⚡ Focused on building **real-world AI-powered products**
+- ⚡ Experienced in building **multi-agent systems** using **LangGraph**
+- 🔍 Hands-on with **RAG pipelines** using AWS-based ingestion
 - 🌱 Exploring advanced AI architectures, evaluation, and optimization

 ---

 ## 🛠️ Tech Stack